‘All or nothing for AJ - or it could be the end'

 He needs to return to that mindset.
 He was naive, a bit wet behind the ears, but that got him the wins.

-Joshua has to go in with an all or nothing approach.
+Joshua has to go in with an all-or-nothing approach.
 It's the art of pugilism but it's still a fight.
 Bottom line is you've got to get aggressive and you've got to get down and dirty in there to get the result you want.

 Is AJ too content in silk pyjamas?

 AJ has got to go back to the guy who has got nothing but dreams, as if he has got nothing in his bank account, nothing in his pocket, no luxury items in his life.
-As if he is just coming up from the bottom and trying to be great, daring to be great.
+As if he is just coming up from the bottom, daring to be great.

 It's got to be difficult because he's earned a lot of money and there's a lot of pressure on his shoulders with sponsorships now.
 I just feel he's become a bit of a commodity and he's looking more at the business side of it, rather than the actual sport itself and the love of it.